It Follows: Plot

-Annie Marshall runs out of her house but denies that she needs help to onlookers.
+Annie Marshall runs out of her house but denies to onlookers that she needs help.
 She gets into her car and drives away.
-That night, she sits alone on a beach and when her parents call, she tells them she loves them.
+That night, she sits alone on a beach, and when her parents call, she tells them she loves them.
 In the morning, her mutilated corpse remains on the beach.

 Carefree college student Jay Height goes to a movie with her boyfriend Hugh.
 Hugh points out a girl in a yellow dress, whom Jay says she cannot see.
 Unnerved, Hugh asks that they leave.
 Later, Hugh and Jay have sex for the first time in his car, after which he incapacitates her with chloroform.

-She wakes up tied to a wheelchair, where Hugh explains that he has passed something to her through intercourse—she will be pursued by an entity that only they can see, which can take the appearance of any person.
-It moves at a walking pace, but always knows where she is and will be approaching at all times.
+Jay wakes up tied to a wheelchair, where Hugh explains that he has passed something to her through intercourse — she will be pursued by an entity that only she (and the previously afflicted) can see, which can take the appearance of any person.
+It moves at a walking pace, but it always knows where she is and will be approaching at all times.
 If it catches Jay, it will kill her and pursue the previous person to have passed it on.
 Hugh waits until a naked woman slowly approaches them to prove Jay is being followed, then urges her to have sex with someone else soon.
 He drives Jay home and flees.
 The next day, the police cannot find the naked woman or Hugh, who was living under a false identity.

 At school, Jay sees an old woman walking towards her, but no one else seems to notice; Jay flees the campus.
 Her sister Kelly and longtime friends Paul and Yara spend the night at Jay's house.
-Someone smashes a window; Paul investigates but sees no one.
-Jay then sees a disheveled, urinating, half-naked woman walking toward her and runs upstairs to the others, who cannot see the entity.
-When a tall man enters the bedroom, Jay flees the house by bike.
-With the help of their neighbor Greg, the group discovers Hugh's real name, Jeff Redmond, and find his home.
+Someone smashes a window; Jay investigates and sees a disheveled, urinating, half-naked woman walking toward her, and runs upstairs to the others, who cannot see the entity.
+When a tall man enters the bedroom, Jay flees the house through her balcony.
+With the help of their neighbor Greg, the group discovers Hugh's real name, Jeff Redmond, and finds his home.
 Jeff explains that the entity began pursuing him after a one-night stand, and reiterates that the only option is to sleep with someone else, imploring Jay to do the same.
 He recommends that Jay drive to a distant location to buy herself time to think.